101 Cooking For Two

 Apply dry rub to a brisket.

-Cook on the indirect side over a drip pan.
+3. Cook: place the brisket on the indirect side over the drip pan.

-Cut brisket on a black board with knife.
+Cut a grilled brisket across the grain on a black board.

 For more details, keep reading.
 See the Recipe Card below for complete instructions and to print.